Sewage Treatment Plant Buyers Guide. Free no obligation quotes available.

-- Sewage treatment plants have mechanical components, which mean that they need a permanent electrical supply to operate.
+- Sewage treatment plants have mechanical components, which means that they need a permanent electrical supply to operate.
 There are no such components in a septic tank, and so it operates without a power supply.

 - The typical septic tank has two ‘zones’, whereas a sewage treatment plant typically has three.

 - A sewage treatment plant provides treatment of the waste, whereas a septic tank simply separates it.
-This means that the waste water that leaves a sewage treatment plant is cleaner than what leaves a septic tank.
+This means that the wastewater that leaves a sewage treatment plant is cleaner than what leaves a septic tank.
 You still might not want to take a shower with it, but it’s certainly a lot more environmentally friendly.

 What are the benefits?

-A sewerage treatment plant produces cleaner waste water which can be discharged straight to a local watercourse.
+A sewerage treatment plant produces cleaner wastewater which can be discharged straight to a local watercourse.
 Many properties in the UK currently still have a septic tank that discharges to a local watercourse.
 This is opposed to a drainage field or soakaway.
-As of January 1st 2020, this is no longer legal.
+As of January 1st, 2020, this is no longer legal.

 What does this mean to you?

 If you own a property with this drainage system, you must upgrade it by that date.
 If you are selling a property with this system in place before 2020, you must upgrade it before selling.
-In the event you are buying a property with a septic tank discharging to a watercourse make sure this is discussed!
-Until an agreement has been made about upgrading the system then don’t commit to purchase.
+In the event, you are buying a property with a septic tank discharging to a watercourse make sure this is discussed!
+Until an agreement has been made about upgrading the system then don’t commit to purchasing.
 Call our team on 08003101092 about our pre-purchase surveys so that you’ll know exactly what you’re taking on.